 Implementations of DFDL may provide control mechanisms for limiting the speculative search behavior of DFDL parsers.
 The nature of these mechanisms is beyond the scope of the DFDL specification which defines the behavior of conforming parsers only on correct data.
 That is, data that can be parsed without any effective processing errors.

 The logical parser recursively descends the DFDL schema beginning with the element declaration specified (in an implementation specific manner, see Section 18) of the distinguished root node of the schema passed to the DFDL processor.
-Depending on the kind of schema construct encountered and the DFDL annotations on it, and the pre-existing context, the parser performs specific parsing operations on the data stream.
+Depending on the kind of schema construct that is encountered and the DFDL annotations on it, and the pre-existing context, the parser performs specific parsing operations on the data stream.
 These parsing operations typically recognize and consume data from the stream and construct values in the logical model.
 For values of complex types and for arrays, these logical model values may incorporate values created by recursive parsing.

 DFDL Implementations are free to use whatever techniques for parsing they wish so long as the semantics are equivalent to that of the speculative recursive-descent logical parser described in this specification.
 It is required that implementations distinguish the various kinds of errors (schema definition error, processing error, etc.) no matter what time they are detected.
 Some implementations may not detect certain schema definition errors until data are being parsed; however, they must still distinguish schema definition errors (which indicate that the schema itself is not meaningful), from parsing errors (which indicate that the input data doesn’t satisfy the requirements of the schema), or unparsing errors (which indicate that the infoset does not satisfy the requirements of the schema).